 The People's Recorder

-The People’s Recorder is currently in development in partnership with support from the National Endowment for the Humanities, Florida Humanities, Virginia Humanities, Wisconsin Humanities, California Humanities and Humanities Nebraska.
+The People’s Recorder was produced with support from the National Endowment for the Humanities, Florida Humanities, Virginia Humanities, Wisconsin Humanities, California Humanities and Humanities Nebraska.

 "People are hungry for stories.
 It is a part of our being."
 Studs Terkel Oral historian and Writers' Project Member